nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

 modeling these are listed in the lower part of the figure.
 These document pumps and other hardware, assumptions made such as frames of references and transformations between these frames, and the computing hardware and software tools that are used for controlling the SEM and all its connected components.
 Using an electron microscope demands processing of data.
-These processing steps are modelled with instances of the NXprocess base class.
+These processing steps are modeled with instances of the NXprocess base class.
 Method-specific base classes are provided that inherit from NXprocess.
 These are used for documenting the parameterization, the results, and sequence of such steps.
 Examples of method-specific base classes are NXem_ebsd for electron backscatter diffraction, NXem_eds for energy-dispersive X-ray spectroscopy, NXem_img